yssource/turbodbc/docs/pages/faq.rst

 Is there a guided tour through turbodbc's entrails?
 ---------------------------------------------------

 Yes, there is!
-Check out this blog post on
+Check out these blog posts on the making of turbodbc:

-`the making of turbodbc <http://tech.blue-yonder.com/making-of-turbodbc-part-1-wrestling-with-the-side-effects-of-a-c-api/>`_.
+*   Part one: `Wrestling with the side effects of a C API <http://tech.blue-yonder.com/making-of-turbodbc-part-1-wrestling-with-the-side-effects-of-a-c-api/>`_.
+    This explains the C++ layer that is used to handle all calls to the ODBC API.
+*   Part two: `C++ to Python <https://tech.blue-yonder.com/making-of-turbodbc-part-2-c-to-python/>`_ This explains how concepts of the ODBC API are transformed into an API compliant with Python's database API, including making use of `pybind11 <https://github.com/pybind/pybind11>`_.

 I love Twitter!
 Is turbodbc on Twitter?